JVWebb/PortableWormhole1.4/README.md

 # PortableWormhole1.4
-A mod for Terraria that adds a Portable Wormhole that's crafted at a Crystal Ball from 30 Wormhole potions.
+This mod adds a Portable Wormhole mirror which is crafted from 30 Wormhole Potions at a Crystal Ball.

+The Portable Wormhole is non-consumable and lets you teleport to teammates as if you had a wormhole potion.
+It also lets you teleport to town NPCs.

-Ported to 1.4
+Original mod by DaeCatt (https://github.com/DaeCatt/PortableWormhole).
+Ported to 1.4 and resprited by Stonga